deepgram-starters/nextjs-live-transcription/README.md

 This sample demonstrates interacting with Deepgram from Next.js to transcribe your microphone audio.
 It uses the Deepgram JavaScript SDK.
 This was originally a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Demo features

+- Persistent connection to Deepgram
+  - This demo will automatically reconnect in the event the websocket disconnects.
+- Microphone audio buffer
+  - The microphone audio is buffered and instantly sent to Deepgram.
+In the event the socket disconnects, the audio continues to buffer and then catches up once the connection is re-established.
+- Uses temporary API keys
+  - This demo mints it's own temporary short-lived (a few seconds), limited scope API keys in a server route, to protect your main API key.
+- Browser-side transcription
+  - The connection to Deepgram is established directly from the client, and does not use a server-side component to transcribe the audio.

 ## Sign-up to Deepgram

 Before you start, it's essential to generate a Deepgram API key to use in this project.
-[Sign-up now for Deepgram](https://console.deepgram.com/signup).
+[Sign-up now for Deepgram](https://dpgr.am/signup-from-nextjs-starter).

 ## Quickstart